Get a list of 10+ delicious vegan cabbage recipes here on the blog. These are easy, quick, and healthy recipes. Most of them are gluten-free as well.

 Nutrition & Health Benefits of Cabbage

-Cabbage is an under-rated vegetable for ages.
+Cabbage is an underrated vegetable for ages.
 But on the contrary, cabbage is a nutrition-dense vegetable and has lots of health benefits.
 (Source)

 Cabbage is a low-calorie and low-carb vegetable.
-Hence this is one of the best vegetables for keto diet.
+Hence this is one of the best vegetables for the keto diet.

-Few Heath Benefits of Cabbage
+Few Health Benefits of Cabbage

 - Rich in antioxidants - Prevents chronic diseases like cancer, diabetes, heart attacks, etc.